abah19vo/FlexiCharge-Cross-Platform/README.md

 ## Connect to charger
 When a valid charger ID has been entered we want to reserve the charger during the payment process.
 To enter a charger, we need the charger ID.
 We can get this from three different ways.
-1. Scan QR code on the charger, wich automaticly enters the charger ID into the PIN input field.
+1. Scan QR code on the charger, which automatically enters the charger ID into the PIN input field.
 2. Choose a charger point (green marker on the map view) and select a charger from the list.
-This will also automaticly enter the pin into the PIN input field
+This will also automatically enter the pin into the PIN input field
 3. Enter the Charger ID manually.

-Then, we create a transaction session and recive a transaction object back from the API.
+Then, we create a transaction session and receive a transaction object back from the API.
 This transaction object contains a transactionID that we need when getting a authentication token from Klarna.
 The authentication token from Klarna can then be used to update our transaction object that verifies that our transaction was successful.